msvincognito/static-site-workshop/README.md

 Below we'll discuss the steps you have to take to get this template working on your own github-pages (repository/website).

 ## Step 1 - Clone this repository.
 We made this repository available as a template.
-You can press the green button saying `Use this template`.
+You can press the green button saying `Use this template` at the top right of this page.
 You can then go through the normal repository creation by giving it a repository name, description and setting it to either public or private.

 When done you can click the green button saying `Create Repository from template`.